Existence and uniqueness of E-infinity structures on motivic K-theory spectra: Algebraic -theory

 \subsection{The $\Gamma$-homology of $\KU_0\KU$ over $\KU_0$}

-For a map $A\rightarrow B$ between commutative algebras we denote Robinson's $\Gamma$-homology complex by $\widetilde{\caK}(B\vert A)$ \cite[Definition 4.1]{Robinson}.
+For a map $A\longrightarrow B$ between commutative algebras we denote Robinson's $\Gamma$-homology complex by $\widetilde{\caK}(B\vert A)$ \cite[Definition 4.1]{Robinson}.
 Recall that $\widetilde{\caK}(B\vert A)$ is a homological double complex of $B$-modules concentrated in the first quadrant.
 The same construction can be performed for maps between graded and bigraded algebras.
 In all cases we let ${\caK}(B\vert A)$ denote the total complex associated with the double complex $\widetilde{\caK}(B\vert A)$.
 The $\Gamma$-cohomology

 has been computed for various coefficients in \cite{bakerrichter}.
-In what follows we require precise information about the complex ${\caK}(\KU_0\KU|\KU_0)$ itself, since it satisfies a motivic base change property, cf.~Lemma \ref{naivebasechange}. \begin{lemma} Let $X\in \Ch_{\ge 0}(\Ab)$ be a non-negative chain complex of abelian groups.
-The following are equivalent: \begin{enumerate} \item[i)] The canonical map $X\longrightarrow X\otimes_\Z^{\LLL} \Q=X\otimes_\Z\Q$ is a quasi isomorphism. \item[ii)] For every prime $p$, there is a quasi isomorphism $X\otimes ^{\LLL}_\Z\bF_p\simeq 0$. \end{enumerate} \end{lemma} \begin{proof} It is well known that $X$ is formal \cite[pg.~164]{goerssjardine}, i.e.~there is a quasi-isomorphism
+In what follows we require precise information about the complex ${\caK}(\KU_0\KU|\KU_0)$ itself, since it is the object which satisfies a motivic base change property, cf.~Lemma \ref{coops}. \begin{lemma} Let $X\in \Ch_{\ge 0}(\Ab)$ be a non-negative chain complex of abelian groups.
+The following statements are equivalent. \begin{enumerate} \item[i)] The canonical map $X\longrightarrow X\otimes_\Z^{\LLL} \Q=X\otimes_\Z\Q$ is a quasi-isomorphism. \item[ii)] For every prime $p$, there is a quasi-isomorphism $X\otimes ^{\LLL}_\Z\bF_p\simeq 0$. \end{enumerate} \end{lemma} \begin{proof} It is well known that $X$ is formal \cite[pg.~164]{goerssjardine}, i.e., there is a quasi-isomorphism

-(For an abelian group $A$ and integer $n$, we let $A[n]$ denote the chain complex that consists of $A$ concentrated in degree $n$.)
+Here, for an abelian group $A$ and integer $n$, we let $A[n]$ denote the chain complex that consists of $A$ concentrated in degree $n$.
 Hence for every prime $p$,

 By resolving $\bF_p=(\Z\stackrel{\cdot p}{\longrightarrow}\Z)$ one finds an isomorphism

 for every abelian group $A$ and integer $n$.
 Here $A\{p\}$ is shorthand for $\{ x\in A\, |\, px=0\}$.
 In summary, ii) holds if and only if the multiplication by $p$ map